 Familiarizes the student with advanced features of COBOL.
-The course includes extensive table handling, the SORT feature, indexed file handling, report writer and modular programming.
+The course includes extensive table handling, the SORT feature, indexed file handling, report writing and modular programmina.

 Prerequisite: DPR 108 and DPR 110 with grade of "C" or better or consent of instructor.